jerichodeguzman24/8_Week_SQL_Challenge/Case Study #1-Danny's Dinner/README.md

 # Case Study Questions and Solutions

-1. What is the total amount each customer spent at the restaurant?
+<strong>1.
+What is the total amount each customer spent at the restaurant?</strong>

 ```sql
 SELECT S.customer_id AS customer_id, SUM(M.price) AS total_amount